StemcellTeam/alfresco-monitoring/README.md

 What is it?
 -----------

-This project is a solution to monitor Alfresco software (http://www.alfresco.com/) with Open Source tools.
+This project is a solution to monitor Alfresco software (http://www.alfresco.com/) with OpenSource tools.
 Note that these tools can be used to monitor most software i.e. a database server, so we can use them to monitor the solution not just one application.

 These tools have been configured to run on Linux servers only.
 Work will be done in a near future to have this monitoring solution running on Windows OS too.

-The Open Source tools used are:
+The OpenSource tools used are:

 - Logstash - for collecting/tailing log files and output from custom commands and pushing data to ElasticSearch and Graphite.
 - ElasticSearch - Lucene engine to index content.